Understanding the OBBBA Deduction for Personal Vehicle Loan Interest

 Practical Considerations for Taxpayers

-• The deduction is available for loans used to purchase new, U.S.-assembled vehicles only.
+The OBBBA deduction is available only for loans used to purchase new, U.S.-assembled vehicles.
 Used vehicles, leased vehicles, and vehicles assembled outside the United States do not qualify.
+Taxpayers should ensure that the loan is secured by a first lien on the vehicle and that the vehicle meets all eligibility criteria.

 Conclusion